Ex-Bills punter Araiza won’t be charged in alleged gang rape

 “Ultimately, prosecutors determined it is clear the evidence does not support the filing of criminal charges and there is no path to a potential criminal conviction.
 Prosecutors can only file charges when they ethically believe they can be proven beyond a reasonable doubt,” the statement said.

-The Bills released the rookie punter in August just days after they backed Araiza based on the findings of what the team called its ”thorough examination” of the allegations included in a lawsuit.
+The Bills released the rookie punter in August just days after backing Araiza based on the findings of what the team called its “thorough examination” of the allegations included in the lawsuit.

 She told her friends that night that she’d been raped and reported the assault to police the following day, according to the court filing.

-The lawsuit named Araiza along with former Aztec teammates Zaver Leonard and Nowlin ”Pa’a” Ewaliko, who are no longer with the team.
+The lawsuit named Araiza along with two former Aztec teammates who are no longer with the team.

 The university has been heavily criticized for delaying an administrative inquiry into the allegations.
 San Diego State officials have said they deferred investigating at the request of police for fear that conducting their own might harm the criminal investigation.